 Cost of accommodation in Zambia

 Accommodation costs in Zambia can be high, particularly in Lusaka, and are likely to be an expat’s most significant monthly expense.
-Many companies secure and finance housing for their senior expatriate executives.
+Many companies secure and finance housing for their senior expat executives.
 Expats looking for work in Zambia should factor the housing costs into any contract negotiations.

-Cost of schooling and education in Zambia
+Cost of education and schooling in Zambia

 Cost of healthcare in Zambia

 Another essential expense for expats in Zambia is health insurance.
 Zambia’s public healthcare system is subpar, and although there are some good private hospitals in the major centres, any serious medical emergencies are likely to require evacuation to South Africa or elsewhere.
 Therefore, expats need to ensure that they have a comprehensive health insurance policy that covers this.